hellgrenj/simpledash_cli/readme.md

 # simpledash CLI

-a simple readonly CLI for [simpledash](https://github.com/hellgrenj/simpledash). early days, but it works.
+a simple readonly CLI for [simpledash](https://github.com/hellgrenj/simpledash).

 It connects to the simpledash websocket server and displays a dashboard in the terminal.